Back to overview

 Vacation schemes are an incredibly competitive part of the recruitment process.
 Many law firms will offer you an automatic training contract interview during your placement.
 As well as work and interviews, there are always opportunities to network.

 Many vacation schemes will involve the opportunity to experience real work as part of one or more of the law firm’s teams.
 Involvement in day-to-day tasks may be supplemented with other activities, for example, a mock client pitch or presentation, or a project you have to work on throughout the placement.
-A trainee at Cooley (UK) LLP outlined some of the work and activities she got involved with during her vacation scheme at the firm, including a mock client interview and pitch!
-She explained that these tasks really pushed her out of her comfort zone and that the work was “a great insight into what trainee life would eventually look like”.
+A future trainee at Baker McKenzie outlined some of the work and activities she got involved with during her vacation scheme at the firm, including attending client calls with major investment banks and creating business pitch notes for a social media company!
+She explained that the scheme helped her realise she belonged, challenging the narrow idea she’d previously held of what a City solicitor looks and sounds like.

 Learn more about firms’ vacation schemes from the very people who’ve experienced them in our Vacation Scheme Insiders and Meet the Lawyer sections.